-If you or someone you love suffered neck or back injuries in a car crash, you know how even a seemingly “minor” injury can change your life.
+If you or someone you love suffered neck or back injuries in a car accident, you know how even a seemingly “minor” injury can change your life.
 Neck and back injuries often have a profound impact and involve difficult recoveries.
-When you’re struggling with the uncertainty of a crash-related back or neck injury, you may be tempted to take any settlement offer you receive from the insurance company.
+When you’re struggling with the uncertainty of crash-related injuries, it may be tempting to take any settlement offer you receive from the insurance company.

 In this article, our injury lawyers will explain factors that may impact your claim’s value and how you should react to an insurance company settlement offer.